ThisTestUser/Docs/AntiCheats.md

 **Old Private Clients** - Clients that are private that are from years ago.
 These contain powerful bypasses like Full Block Phase, ScaffoldWalk, and teleport but are pretty much all patched.
-Note: A ScaffoldWalk bypass is possible but not ones that are copied from Saint or other clients.
-(It never faced the block properly)

 **New Private Clients** - The best clients for AAC servers.
 They have the most modern bypasses and are perfect for hacking in GommeHD.net and more.
 However most of them are not public/downloadable.